ralph-data4good/zw-festival-calendar/FEATURED_CAMPAIGNS_FIX.md

-# Featured Campaigns - Added to All Pages
+# Key Moments - Added to All Pages

 ## 🔍 **Issue**

-Featured Campaigns chips were missing from the **Register** page.
+Key Moments chips (formerly "Featured Campaigns") were missing from the **Register** page.
 They were only visible on:
 - ✅ Home page
 - ✅ Calendar page
 - ❌ Register page (missing!)